 In addition, some people have a choice of countries where they could obtain a divorce and different countries adopt different approaches.
 It can therefore be very important to seek specialist advice about where the divorce should be issued.
 In some cases, it could be very detrimental to delay in obtaining advice as the divorce will continue in whichever country the petition was lodged.
 So, for example, if your partner is German and you want a divorce in the UK it is important to issue a petition quickly.

 A judicial separation is a legal separation via the courts.
-This requires a separation petition to be lodged with the court, on exactly the same grounds as divorce: unreasonable behaviour, adultery or 2 years separation by consent.
-However, unlike with divorce, there is no Decree Absolute so parties will simply remain married.
+This requires a separation petition to be lodged with the court.
+However, unlike with divorce, there is no final divorce order so parties will simply remain married.

 It is very unusual to obtain a judicial separation nowadays because there is usually no detriment or stigma to divorce.
 Most people believe that if the marriage has broken to the extent they require a separation they may as well instigate divorce proceedings.